gregcaporaso/open-van/_sources/gz-electrical.md

 ### Solar

-Not installed yet, but connects directly to GZ
+Not installed yet, but connects directly to GZ.
+We'll be installing a roof rack and mounting solar on that.

 ## Outputs (how we discharge this thing)